GeoffCox/WebAppGuide/electron-react-web-app/Instructions.md

 // Source-map-loader will run on the JS files.
 module: {
   rules: [
-    // All files with a '.ts' or '.tsx' extension will be handled by 'awesome-typescript-loader'.
+    // All files with a '.ts' extension will be handled by 'awesome-typescript-loader'.
     {
-      test: /\.tsx?$/,
+      test: /\.ts$/,
       loaders: ["awesome-typescript-loader"],
       exclude: /node_modules/
     },